Spring Garden Revival

 Integrated Pest Management & Plant Health Care Standards for Hanover's Climate Zone 6b

-Integrated Pest Management (IPM) is essential for sustainable flower bed care in Hanover's USDA Zone 6b.
-Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air flow, and water at the base to prevent disease.
-Mechanical controls include hand-weeding and using barriers, while biological controls encourage beneficial insects like ladybugs.
-Chemical controls are a last resort and must comply with MA Dept Agricultural Resources licensing and notification rules.
-Common local pests include Japanese beetles (June-July), slugs, powdery mildew, aphids, and deer.
-Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds.
-Dispose of diseased material in sealed bags to landfill, and always wash hands after handling suspect plants.
+Integrated Pest Management (IPM) is the standard for plant health care in Hanover’s USDA Zone 6b.
+Begin with cultural controls: select disease-resistant, site-appropriate plants, space them 12-18 inches apart for air circulation, and water at the base to avoid leaf wetness.
+Mechanical controls include hand-weeding and using row covers.
+Biological controls, such as encouraging ladybugs for aphid management, are preferred.
+Chemical controls are a last resort and must comply with MA Dept Agricultural Resources licensing and notification requirements.
+Common local pests include Japanese beetles (June-July), slugs (in moist soils), powdery mildew (late summer), aphids, and deer browsing.
+Sanitize tools with 70% isopropyl alcohol or 10% bleach solution for 30 seconds after use.
+Record all pesticide applications and observe re-entry intervals (12-24 hours).
+For more information on safe practices, consult:

 Seasonal Maintenance Calendar & Weather Coordination for Hanover's Growing Conditions